MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 # Walkie Talkie app in Microsoft Teams

 The Walkie Talkie app in Teams provides instant push-to-talk (PTT) communication for your team and is available on Android and iOS.
 Walkie Talkie allows users to connect with their team using the same underlying channels they're members of.

-Only users who connect to Walkie Talkie in a channel become participants and can communicate with each other by using PTT, one at a time.
+Only users who connect to Walkie Talkie in a channel become participants and can communicate with each other by using PTT.
+Users will continue to receive transmissions until they tap  **Disconnect**.

-With Walkie Talkie in Teams, frontline workers can securely communicate with a familiar PTT experience without needing to carry bulky radios, and Walkie Talkie works anywhere with WiFi or cellular internet connectivity.
+With Walkie Talkie in Teams, users can securely communicate with a familiar PTT experience without needing to carry bulky radios, and Walkie Talkie works anywhere with WiFi or cellular internet connectivity.

 > [!NOTE]
 > Walkie Talkie is currently not available in China.